jetbrains-academy/kotlin-onboarding-introduction/TheFirstDateWithProgramming/ReadUserInput/task.md

-In this task you will ask the user three questions and save their answers.
+In this task, you will ask the user three questions and save their answers.

 ### Task